 - draw out toxins.
 We’re exposed the countless pollutants from our air, water, food supply, and environment, and they build up in our fat tissue over time, disrupting endocrine function and causing free radical damage.
 Give you skin and liver (your 2 biggest detox organs) a break by supporting the hard work it takes your organs to detox.

-- foster restful sleep.
-The magnesium calms your nervous system to aid sleep.
+- promote restful sleep: The magnesium calms your nervous system to aid sleep.
 I sleep like a rock after a nice epsom salt bath.

-- relieve stress.
-Adding calming essential oils like lavender, clary sage, chamomile or sandalwood helps too.
-Probably reduces stress hormone (cortisol) levels, so if you get a second wind at night and have trouble getting to sleep, this is your jam.
+- relieve stress: Adding calming essential oils like lavender helps too.
+Lavender helps reduce stress hormone (cortisol) levels, so if you get a second wind at night and have trouble getting to sleep, this is your jam.

 - support and boost the lymphatic system, a network that helps your body rid itself of waste and toxins.